LupeCruz16/LupeCruz16/README.md

 ## About Me

-I'm a Software Engineering student at California State University San Marcos (CSUSM), set to graduate in Fall 2023.
+I'm a Software Engineering student that finds himself loving programming more and more.
+I am currently working on developing internal tools at SigParser by leveraging the use of Large Language Models(LLMs).

 ## Education